PoisotLab/EcologicalNetworks.jl/README.md

 This `Julia` module implements a set of measures and utilities to work on ecological networks, with an emphasis on probabilistic ones.
-The measures are **not** designed to work on *quantitative* interaction networks, *i.e.* those in which the strength of the interaction is knwown.
+The measures are **not** designed to work on *quantitative* interaction networks, *i.e.* those in which the strength of the interaction is known.

-It is companion code to the paper by Poisot et al., currently *under revision* for *Methods in Ecology and Evolution*.
+It is companion code to the paper by Poisot et al., accepted for publication in *Methods in Ecology and Evolution*.
 A preprint of the paper can be accessed on [bioRxiv][brxpaper].

 [brxpaper]: http://biorxiv.org/content/early/2015/03/13/016485